ozmos/100-days-of-code/r1-log.md

 ###R1D62
 Wrestled a bit with the html5 `audio` element.
 I discovered that audio files must be imported into the component file.
 Now need to create the function to make the audio play when the timer is complete.

+###R1D63
+Finished coding my pomodoro!!
+All styled but something went wrong with the deployment.